draupnir45/FlameKit/README.md

 한글 설명은 [여기](README_Kor.md)

+## Update Log

+- 0.1.9 : Add `isEnabled` property to the FlameButton
+- 0.1.10 : Add property `isHighlighted` and function `setHighlightedAppearanceHandler(highlightedAppearanceHandler:)` to the FlameButton

 ## Summary

 FlameKit is collection of simple custom UIs.
 For version 0.1.0, It offers three Classes & one util.
 FlameScrollView, FlameNavigationBar, FlameButton & *new FlameScreenUtil*